boytchev/texture-generator/docs/API.md

 * `canvas` &ndash; optional [HTML canvas]([HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement))
 element to use for rendering.
 If not provided, a new hidden canvas is created.

+* `deferred` &ndash; optional boolean.
+If it is `true` the texture generation is deferred and the function returns immediately.
+If not provided, the whole texture is generated.
+See [deferred textures](#deferred-textures) for more details.

 ## equicanvas